top of page

 network.jpeg

 Optimization algorithms are at the core of machine learning and AI.
 In fact, many machine learning and AI models can be viewed as solutions to appropriate optimization problems.
 In this research, we develop new optimization algorithms for machine learning and AI that can handle distributed agents and data, distribution shifts in the data, and non-stationary environments, and analyze their convergence and complexity properties.
-Applications include robotics and healthcare.
 Research supported by NSF and AFOSR.

 Selected Publications: